tchitchek-lab/CellVizR/README.md

 These steps cover several aspects, such as:

 -   Installing the package
--   Importing the data and creating an `Celldata` object
+-   Importing the data and creating an `UMAPdata` object
 -   Creating the manifold and clustering
 -   Generating basic visualization